Dazegambler/UltraKit/README.md

 ### WARNING: THIS MOD IS IN AN EXPERIMENTAL PHASE, AND MAY ACCIDENTALLY MESS WITH YOUR GAME INSTALLATION!
 PLEASE ONLY INSTALL IT IF YOU ARE WILLING TO TAKE THIS RISK
 1 - Download & install BepInEx as shown in this video: https://www.youtube.com/watch?v=meNiXcbPh_s

-4 - Download the UltraMod loader from https://github.com/Dazegambler/UltraMod/releases
+2 - Download the UltraMod loader from https://github.com/Dazegambler/UltraMod/releases

-5 - Take the contents of the UltraMod zip file and drag them all directly into the ULTRAKILL installation directory.
+3 - Take the contents of the UltraMod zip file and drag them all directly into the ULTRAKILL installation directory (NOT THE BEPINEX PLUGINS FOLDER)!
 Replace all files when prompted.

-6 - Run the game, and all should work!
+4 - Run the game, and all should work!
 If not, feel free to DM or ping Heckteck#0512 on Discord

 # Credits
 Lua binding library used: MoonSharp